hbctraining/Intro-to-ChIPseq-flipped/lessons/01_ChIPseq_design_and_workflow.md

 ### Starting material
 Ensure that you have a sufficient amount of starting material because the ChIP will only enrich for a small proportion.
 For a standard protocol, you want approximately 2 x 10<sup>6</sup> cells per immunoprecipitation.
 If it is difficult to obtain that many samples from your experiment, consider using low input methods.
 Ultimately, higher amounts of starting material yield more consistent and reproducible protein-DNA enrichments.

-> NOTE on pooling to increase the amount of starting material.
-Is it okay?
-Under what circumstances?
+> #### Can I pool samples if I don't have enough cells?
+> We generally recommend that you try to steer clear of pooling (for ChIP-seq and other NGS applications).
+There is variability between samples and mixing them together can increase background noise and dilute signal.
+In the case where you have small amounts of starting material, we suggest using [CUT&RUN](https://elifesciences.org/articles/21856).

 ### Quality control of your ChIP